 JHCL welcomes volunteers with or without horticultural experience who would like to assist with gardening tasks.
 Tasks include maintaining flower beds and borders, pruning, growing produce and composting plus encouraging and supporting local wildlife by maintaining the wild flower meadow in the orchard and creating wild life habitats.

 Volunteers work together and possibly alongside people who have a disability.
 Volunteers also assist with and undertake general maintenance which may include general DIY tasks, painting, creating pathways and landscape features, plus when materials permit, making practical items for the site such as bird feeders and benches.
-Other aspects of volunteering include: admin, multi media maintenance, event organising, supporting training plus joining the committee of Friends of JHCL.

 If you can spare a few hours each week and would like to become a part of a friendly and enthusiastic team, please contact us.
 No previous experience is required, just an open attitude to enjoy some very fulfilling work.
+Participants to the landshare, are required to be able to work independently, or to visit with support staff, friend or relative.

 JHCL is looking for project volunteers to join the team